HB2102/Feed-Puppy-3-game/README.md

-# Feed Puppy 2
+# Feed Puppy 3 (Shooting)

 ## (A simple game using pygame)

-Here is a simple feed puppy game using python pygame.
+Here is a simple sooting game with feed puppy style using python pygame.
 To use it and test it follow these instructions:
 <br><br>